rtek1000/STM32F4HUB/README.md

 # STM32F4HUB

 - Support to all hid interfaces ([STM32CubeIDE](https://github.com/rtek1000/STM32F4HUB/blob/master/README.md#stm32cubeide-project)).
-- - To recognize the Mini Keyboard (built-in touchpad)
+- - To recognize the Mini Keyboard with built-in touchpad
+- - - This project can serve as a basis for other devices with multiple interfaces

 Note: Original description at the [bottom of this page](https://github.com/rtek1000/STM32F4HUB/blob/master/README.md#stm32f4hub---original-info)